Masters of the Air - Münster Raid

 • @GilbertdeClare0704

-In the small Memorial Chapel at Thorpe Abbotts Control Tower Museum, there is a Memorial Book where veterans have come back over and written about their friends.
+In the small Memorial Chapel at Thorpe Abbotts Control Tower Museum, there is a Memorial Book where veterans have been back over and written about their friends.
 Robert Rosenthal is mentioned MANY times with such affection and love.
 One comment has always stood out for me when I have read them.
 It reads simply :

 "To Robert Rosenthal, the most Honourable man I have ever known !"